ai/size-limit/README.md

      title="Size Limit logo by Anton Lovchikov" width="120" height="178">

 Size Limit is a linter for your JS application or library performance.
-It calculates the real cost of your JS for end-users and throw an error if cost exceeds the limit.
+It calculates the real cost of your JS for end-users and throws an error if the cost exceeds the limit.

 * Size Limit calculate the **time**, which browser need to **download** and **execute** your JS.
 It’s much more accurate